Roxy (myself) at the top of Stone Man Pass. I think that is Chief’s Head Peak in the background.

 As we hiked up the trail to Mills Lake, darkness shifted around us, and our headlamps reflected shimmering ice crystals on fallen leaves.
 The first heavy frost of the season had descended that night.

 We reached Mills Lake as the rising sun reflected shades of red in the water, a bull elk was bugling his morning song.
-On the trail between Black Lake and Mills, we were lucky to see a pine martin.
+On the trail between Black Lake and Mills, we were lucky to see a pine marten.

-At Black Lake we discussed our route.
+At Black Lake, we discussed our route.
 I had not taken the time to read about the route up the mountain as Lyn usually did this.
 Lyn had read the guidebook, but only quickly.
 She remembered something about a route that was west of Black Lake.
 It was shorter and more challenging than the longer eastern route, which wound up to the bench above Black Lake.
 Although both of us had failed to bring a guidebook with us, we decided to try the western route.

 Black Lake is a beautiful mountain lake.
 Arrowhead Mountain and McHenry’s Peak tower above, and there is a crystal waterfall winding its way down over slick rocks and ledges.
 We started up to the right, or west of these falls, along the edge of the rock slabs.
 There was a faint trail, which soon faded out, and we found ourselves forced onto the rocks, which seemed easier than the awful scree we had been struggling up.
-In order to ascend the ledges, we had to switchback left and right, and we soon found ourselves forced close and closer to the waterfall.
+In order to ascend the ledges, we had to switch back left and right, and we soon found ourselves forced close and closer to the waterfall.
 Some of the ledges now were only wide enough for our toes, and we started to realize we were getting into a predicament.
 However, we had covered a fair distance and did not want to go all the way back, so we pushed on.

 When we reached the waterfall we saw that it was frozen solid.
 Lyn made her way across carefully, then she went off to scout the route ahead.
 We were now close to the bench that would lead us safely to Stone Man Pass.
-I started across the ice, and was almost across when my boot slipped.
+I started across the ice and was almost across when my boot slipped.

 They say when you are about to die, your life flashes before your eyes.
 All I envisioned was my body thumping its way down that icy, and very rocky waterfall, a cry escaping from my lips, and being quieted only when my body hit the rocks at the bottom, a mangle of broken bones.
 I imagined Lyn, up on the bench, frozen at the sound of my scream, not wanting to believe what she had heard.

-In the same instant, the other half of my brain was thinking how I could save myself.
-As I began to slide, fear gripping my heart, I noticed a wide, rugged crevice just below to my left, and instinctually I put my right hand out and pushed my body toward it.
+In the same instant, the other half of my brain was thinking about how I could save myself.
+As I began to slide, fear gripped my heart, I noticed a wide, rugged crevice just below to my left, and instinctually I put my right hand out and pushed my body toward it.
 When my left leg lined up with the crevice I rammed my leg into it and, with a jolt, I came to a stop.

 I was frozen in fear, and my heartbeat pounded in my ears.
 I waited for the searing pain of a broken leg.
 Surely it would come any second?
 I thought, but there was no pain.
 When I looked down, I saw my leg was intact other than a few scrapes.
 I tested it cautiously, then slowly made my way across the rest of the waterfall.
-On solid rock again, I stood shaking, but Lyn’s voice came to me and brought me back to my senses.
+On solid rock again, I started to shake, but Lyn’s voice came to me and brought me back to my senses.

 “Well, I found a way up, but you’re not going to like it,” she said.

-A few more steps to my left, and I saw the problem.
-The ledge I was standing on dead ended in a smooth rock wall about 3 ft deep, which was the edge of yet another smooth rock slab.
-My eyes I followed the dihedral crack upward, until they met Lyn’s eyes peering down at me.
+A few more steps to my left and I saw the problem.
+The ledge I was standing on dead-ended in a smooth rock wall about 3 ft deep, which was the edge of yet another smooth rock slab.
+My eyes I followed the dihedral crack upward until they met Lyn’s eyes peering down at me.

 “All you have to do is get up this, and it’s easy from here,” she said with encouragement.